Table of Contents

 - Bottom Line

 Marijuana growers experience a wide variety of challenges during their growing journey.
-However, having little knowledge about research, these problems can get solved easily without much stress.
+However, having little knowledge about research, these problems can be solved easily without much stress.
 One of these significant issues is Manganese deficiency, which has become a rampant case terrorizing cannabis growers.

 Research has revealed that cannabis plants have become prone to Manganese deficiency, affecting many growers worldwide.
 Recently, this problem rarely occurred, and it was uncommon.
 However, the problem has been spotted by several marijuana growers in their plantations.
 The good thing is that this problem can easily be fixed and retain initial health.